BambooHR for small business: an honest 2026 review

 The team size band where BambooHR Pro is most often the right pick.

-When BambooHR Advantage plus payroll is the cost-conscious pick.
+When BambooHR Elite plus payroll is the cost-conscious pick.

 BambooHR Payroll add-on vs Gusto vs OnPay vs ADP Run.